 Regardless of future job prospects, the English language is necessary for living - surviving - in the twenty-first century.
 We want to ensure that Syrian refugees have the opportunity to learn, and eventually, master, this survival tool.

 Syrians in Jordan cannot work without a work permit, but small micro-businesses require no such permit, and many refugees find this to be the most sustainable source of income.
 Our goal is to help refine business acumen, and teach the skills necessary for starting and maintaining a successful business.
+Before attaining that stage, our students are taught to identify problems in their community, and research and develop potential solutions.

 Another essential part of the curriculum teaches basic ICT (internet and communication technology) skills.
 Through online scavenger hunts, and student-directed SOLE sessions, we encourage students to use technology to learn more about whatever they are interested in.